 Inclusion criteria

 Medical records (March 2007 to December 2012) at the primary author’s institution were reviewed to identify all dogs undergoing TPLO surgery for the management of CCL insufficiency.
-Dogs with unrelated orthopaedic disease, review surgeries and those suffering intraoperative complication with potential to alter long-term functional outcome were excluded.
+Dogs with unrelated orthopaedic disease, review surgeries or intraoperative complications with potential to alter long-term functional outcome were excluded.

 Data collection

-Data retrieved included breed, age, sex, weight, unilateral or bilateral involvement (including interval between surgeries), extent (complete or partial rupture), meniscal pathology, implant type, general anaesthetic and operative times and perioperative and post-operative antibiotic use.
-Complications were classified according to proposed definitions (Cook and others 2010) dependent on whether further surgical or medical treatment was required to resolve.
-Surgical site infection (SSI) was described according to proposed definitions of the US Centre for Disease Control (Brown 2013).
+Data retrieved included breed, age, sex, weight, unilateral or bilateral involvement (including surgical interval), extent (complete or partial rupture), meniscal pathology, implant type, general anaesthetic and operative times and perioperative and post-operative antibiotic use.
+Complications were classified dependent on whether further surgical or medical treatment was required to resolve (Cook and others 2010).
+SSI was described according to proposed definitions of the US Centre for Disease Control (Brown 2013).
 For SSI, time of onset, clinical details, culture results and treatment were recorded.
 Clients and referring practices were encouraged to report any signs of SSI and no further fees were charged for investigation and management.
-With the exception of swabs (submitted in charcoal media) from tissue sinuses, all samples for culture were submitted to an external laboratory (Finn laboratories, Diss, Norfolk, UK) in blood culture media and incubated prior to plating for culture.
+With the exception of swabs (in charcoal media) from tissue sinuses, all samples for culture were submitted to an external laboratory (Finn laboratories, Diss, Norfolk, UK) in blood culture media and incubated prior to plating for culture.

-Long-term functional outcome (minimum >2 year post op and minimum >1 year post SSI) was assessed using the LOAD questionnaire (Liverpool Osteoarthritis in Dogs) a previously validated clinical metrology instrument (CMI) under licence from Novartis (Camberley, Surrey, UK) that was sent to all clients whose dogs developed SSI and to a randomly selected (Research randomizer; www.randomizer.org) equivalent number that did not.
+Long-term functional outcome (minimum >2 year post op and minimum >1 year post SSI) was assessed using the LOAD questionnaire (Liverpool Osteoarthritis in Dogs) a previously validated clinical metrology instrument (CMI) under licence from Novartis (Camberley, Surrey, UK).
+LOAD was sent to all clients whose dogs developed SSI and to a randomly selected (Research randomizer; www.randomizer.org) equivalent number that did not.
 Additionally, clients were asked whether non-steroidal anti-inflammatory drugs (NSAIDs) were required on an on-going or intermittent basis as a result of the operated condition.

 Procedure

 Procedures were undertaken by 1 of 3 experienced surgeons (minimum 250 TPLO procedures).
 Dogs were premedicated intramuscularly (IM) with 0.03mg/kg acepromazine and 0.3mg/kg methadone and 2-4 mg/kg subcutaneous (SC) carprofen.
-Anaesthesia was induced using propofol 1%w/v and maintained following intubation using 1.5-2% isoflurane in oxygen.
+Anaesthetic induction using propofol 1%w/v was maintained following intubation using 1.5-2% isoflurane in oxygen.
 All dogs underwent epidural anaesthesia comprising 0.2mg/kg morphine and 2mg/kg lidocaine (without preservative).
 Post operatively 0.3mg/kg methadone was administered IM every 4 hours for 12 hours then 0.03mg/kg buprenorphine after a further 6 and 12 hours.
 Oral carprofen was continued post operatively (2mg/kg BID for 7-10 days then 2 mg/kg SID for 7-10 days).
 All dogs received intravenous antibiotics at induction - either cefuroxime (CEF) at 22mg/kg or clavulanate potentiated amoxicillin (CPA) at 20mg/kg; this was repeated at 90 and 180 minutes.
 Postoperative antibiotics were prescribed at the surgeon’s discretion.